Predictive Modeling for Strategic Enrollment Management

-In the meantime, I’ve collected a few examples of how predictive modeling can impact enrollment at the collegiate level.
+Wondering how to impact enrollment at your school?
 Here are four ways that colleges are utilizing predictive modeling to improve inquiry and applicant yields, increase enrollment rates, and boost student retention:

 Feeding the Funnel – Ranking and prioritizing search names

 What if, out of the thousands of search names that come in every year, you knew who was likely to apply and who you might be wasting time on?
 This is exactly the type of question that predictive modeling can answer.
 By building a model to predict which search names are most likely to apply or enroll with you, you can use the resulting probability scores to rank all names accordingly.